-Advocacy Tip of the Day: YP! leaders produce daily (week days) advocacy tips which are posted on Facebook.
-We recently started to code these tips with #YPAdvocacyTips.
+Advocacy Tip of the Day: YP! leaders produce daily (weekdays) advocacy tips which are posted on Facebook.
+These tips are coded with #YPAdvocacyTips.

 Citywide Oversight Committee Youth Advisory Committee (COC YAC): Since 2011, the New York City Regional Youth Partner of YP! has served as a co-chair of the COC and coordinated the YAC.
 The purpose of the COC is to provide a vehicle for cross-system collaboration between New York City and New York State child serving agencies, Borough Based Councils (BBCs), family members and youth for the purpose of improving the social and emotional well being of children and youth through implementation of the New York State Children’s Plan within New York City’s system of care.